Aabusabaeen/Unit_Testing/README.md

 # Unit_Testing
-Ahmad's Lightning Talk's Topic using Python
+Ahmad's Lightning Talk Topic using Python

+Unit Testing: Confirm that your functions are ready for use.